-- 1. Use of profane or obscene gestures or language including racial or other inflammatory remarks - 2.
-Disruption on a school bus - 3.
-Defiance of authority of school personnel verbal or nonverbal refusal to comply with a lawful and reasonable direction or order - 4.
-Fighting - 5.
-Gambling - 6.
-Vandalism the deliberate action resulting in damages of less than \$200 to public or personal property - 7.
-Stealing, larceny, or petty theft the deliberate taking of property valued at less than \$100 belonging to or in the lawful possession of another - 8.
-Possession of stolen property with the knowledge that it is stolen - 9.
-Skipping school - 10.
-Act of willful disobedience - 11.
-Use of the Internet for other than approved academic reasons - 12.
-Excessive Office Referrals - 13.
-Using any audio/video device without prior permission from administration - 14.
-Any other violation which the principal may determine to be intermediate - 15.
-Acts of physical aggression - 16.
-Intermediate bus infractions
+- 1. Use of profane or obscene gestures or language including racial or other inflammatory remarks

+- 2. Disruption on a school bus

+- 3. Defiance of authority of school personnel verbal or nonverbal refusal to comply with a lawful and reasonable direction or order

+- 4. Fighting

+- 5. Gambling

+- 6. Vandalism the deliberate action resulting in damages of less than \$200 to public or personal property

+- 7. Stealing, larceny, or petty theft the deliberate taking of property valued at less than \$100 belonging to or in the lawful possession of another

+- 8. Possession of stolen property with the knowledge that it is stolen

+- 9. Skipping school

+- 10. Act of willful disobedience

+- 11. Use of the Internet for other than approved academic reasons

+- 12. Excessive Office Referrals

+- 13. Using any audio/video device without prior permission from administration

+- 14. Acts of physical aggression

+- 15. Intermediate bus infractions

+- 16. On-going Group A offenses

+- 17. Any other violation which the principal may determine to be intermediate